How to ask for help on the Internet (and get it)

 An image of a Slack message from user BadQuestionAsker "I'm getting an error message and it's not working.
 Why not?"
 The question is covered with a red circle with a line through it as if crossing it out.

-Include a photo of your screen instead of screenshots.
+Include a photo of your screen instead of screenshots (Windows/Mac).
 A photo of your screen shows off those beautiful pixels on your monitor.

 Ask questions only when the deadline is imminent.
 You'll get the best answers quickly when it's close to the deadline.
 Especially if the deadline is midnight and your professor is an old man like me who goes to sleep at 9:30pm.